rocky-linux/academy/decks/admin_guide/01-presentation.md

 #### Linux

-<i class="fa fa-quote-left fa-3x fa-pull-left"></i> Dispute over the name: although people are accustomed to calling the Linux operating system verbally, Linux is strictly a kernel.
-We must not forget the development and contribution of the GNU project to the open source cause, so!
-I prefer to call it the GNU/Linux operating system.
+<i class="fa fa-quote-left fa-3x fa-pull-left"></i> Dispute over the name: Although people are accustomed to calling the Linux operating system verbally "Linux",  Linux is strictly a kernel.
+We must not forget the development and contribution of the GNU project to the open source cause, so I prefer to call it the GNU/Linux operating system.

 ---